GALAS LGBTQ+ Armenian Society: 2024-present

 At the Glendale City Council's 2024 proclamation declaring June as LGBTQ+ Pride Month, GALAS Boardmember Shant Jaltorossian commented, stating “Our work as a cultural hub and resource group emphasizes the importance of intersectionality in our fight for justice.
 GALAS will continue to build a loving community which celebrates our roots, both Armenian and LGBTQ+, as we advocate for a better, more inclusive future."

 In a July 2024 interview in the newspaper Agos, GALAS' mission was outlined as follows:

 Our struggle in Los Angeles should be analyzed in relation to the struggles of other marginalized people.
 When we support the struggles of immigrants, people with disabilities, people who are subjected to sexism and racism, we are supporting the LGBTQ+ struggle.
 We can take steps to change patriarchal, nationalist and capitalist systems.
 We can learn about the issue ourselves and enlighten our environment.
 We can make sure that at least one more friend is informed about the issue.

 Programs and services

-Outreach

-GALAS strives to connect with communities to learn their needs, and to collaborate on supportive programming for LGBTQ+ Armenians.

 Data collection and research

-United States Census

 In March 2023, GALAS submitted a supportive letter in response to the Office of Management and Budget's request for public comments on the initial proposals from the Federal Interagency Technical Working Group on Race and Ethnicity Standards for adding a Middle Eastern or North African category to the United States census.
 In the letter, GALAS maintains the following: